 What if You Were Actually at Fault?

-It’s best not to make this determination alone or speculate about fault at the accident scene.
+It’s wise not to make this decision on your own or to speculate about fault at the accident scene.
 Some people assume they were at fault incorrectly, or you may have had a small percentage of fault, which should not prevent you from recovering most of your damages.

 If the insurance adjuster tries to argue that your share of fault is much higher, we will present a strong case showing that your contributions were relatively minor.
 If you think you were at fault, please speak with a lawyer before mentioning your theory to anyone else.